Part II

 The Firmament reflects all that is—which means our liberation depends on learning to move ethically within the web.

-The Serene Center agreements (pause to regulate, honor Living-Consent, and pair truth with repair) are the ballast that keeps the web honest when trauma and power imbalances surface.
+Ethical steadiness, real consent, and a willingness to repair are the ballast that keep the web honest when trauma and power imbalances surface.

 Awareness without accountability risks becoming spiritual bypassing.